sanmai/phpstan-rules/README.md

 **Prevents the use of `final` keyword on classes.**

-This rule discourages final classes in PHP codebases where they often create more problems than they solve, especially for testing and mocking.
-The `@final` annotation is allowed as it provides documentation without the runtime restrictions.
+This rule discourages final classes as they often create more problems than they solve, especially for testing and mocking.
+The `@final` annotation provides the same benefits by preventing extension via static analysis without the runtime restrictions that interfere with testing and lead to indirection hell.

 #### Bad
 ```php